 Data and imagery from all instruments are available live via a gigabit ethernet connection over a fiber optic cable spooled out by ARTEMIS.

 A 3.5 KHz oscillating magnetic beacon sits passively gimbaled in a vertical orientation within ARTEMIS.
-Personnel carrying a tuned loop antenna can localize the null axis of the magnetic beacon from the sea ice above the vehicle and in turn use GPS to measure the vehicle location in an absolute reference frame.
+Personnel carrying a tuned loop antenna can then localize the null axis of the magnetic beacon from the sea ice above the vehicle, and in turn use GPS to measure the vehicle location in an absolute reference frame.

 Docking and Recovery

 ARTEMIS uses a visual homing algorithm to identify, swim toward, and then mechanically engage with a specially-designed illuminated docking bar.
 The docking bar passes through a latched slot in the nose of ARTEMIS, and then leads to a spherical cavity that mates with a spherical load hitch at the bottom of the bar.
 Finally, the vehicle pitches up around the hitch to a vertical orientation so that it may be hoisted up through the drill hole.

 ARTEMIS swims toward the docking bar beneath Antarctic sea ice, seen from the front (left) and the rear (right).

 Renderings showing the ARTEMIS docking sequence: ARTEMIS engages mechanically with the docking bar (middle-right).
 Then, the docking bar hoists ARTEMIS up through the drill hole (far-right).